 - Upon entering the final “*“, your phone should take you to the following menu

-- Now look for the heading “Battery information. ” If it doesn’t appear, then you’re unfortunately locked out from this method.
-If it does, then selecting it will show you information like charge level, health and temperature
+- Now, look for the heading “Battery information”.
+If it doesn’t appear, then you’re unfortunately locked out of this method.
+If it does, then selecting it will show you information like charge level, health, and temperature

 How to check Android battery health with an app